 Woodside is building an international exploration portfolio characterised by materiality and depth, with greater emphasis on emerging petroleum provinces.

-Recent global basin studies have translated into the acquisition of new acreage in Cameroon, Gabon, Tanzania, Morocco, Myanmar, Ireland and New Zealand.
+Recent global basin studies have translated into the acquisition of new acreage in Canada, Cameroon, Gabon, Tanzania, Morocco, Myanmar, Ireland and New Zealand.

 The new opportunities add further diversity to Woodside’s international portfolio which includes interests in exploration permits in Spain (the Canary Islands), the Republic of Korea and Peru.